CWE-CAPEC/CWE-Content-Development-Repository/README.md

 ## Issues

-Each content submission is assigned its own issue in the repository.
+Each content submission is assigned its own GitHub issue in the repository.
 Each issue is titled with the unique submission ID followed by the name for the submission.
 Each issue will also include the description of the submission as well as a link to the more detailed [submission file](#submission-files) contained in this repository.
 All submission files will be under the _submissions_ folder.
 The CWE team expects the community to interact with each submission by posting comments directly to each issue.
 The CWE team will take any comments and discussion into account when reviewing each submission.

 ### Issue labels